CTCNano/GromacsWrapper/README.rst

 Citing
 ======

-If you find this package useful and use it in published work, please cit the following:
+If you find this package useful and use it in published work, please cite the following:

   "... used GromacsWrapper (Oliver Beckstein, http://github.com/orbeckst/GromacsWrapper)"